 By Delbert H. Rhodes

 Twice it came last night, but momentarily.
 From the distance, a soft roar seemed apparent; and then with each breath, the roar intensified, it magnified.
 My ears tingled attentively, and mimicking a Labrador pointing to the prize, they keenly focused on the incoming furor.
 Nervous fireflies fluttered the back of my neck.
-One thinks of asynchronous twinkles of light: The momentary luminous streams serving to identify and locate the female.
+One thinks of asynchronous twinkles of light: The intermittent luminous streams serving to identify and locate the females.
 These encoded distinct patterns provide dedicated pathways through sheets of blackness.

 Directed by the winds, it continued in its path; first on the north wind, and then the west; next the blustery arms of a southern wind pointed the way; but when the eastern winds acted as guides, it became somewhat disoriented.
 Trying to find its way, it began to change directions, twisting and turning, but without a clear path in sight.
 Roaring louder, it continued to revolve in confusion; whirling, the winds entangled it.
 Now out of control, and mixing with the light, sparkles spiraled down in the darkness.

 Then suddenly the northern winds scooped it up, holding fast, they set it back on course.
 Streaming downward, resembling moths attracted to candlelight, it secured its destination.
 Making its presence known, it cried out, its echoes shaping the tones of a town crier.
 Still I wondered what it could be.

 From below, the distant sound of a waterfall ravished the night.
 Soon the sound was everywhere, as though the building rested within its powerful jaws.
 I envisioned fast-moving water, bending and twisting, splitting and flowing around rocks, then churning at the river’s edge cascading over the falls.
 The white foam appearing as steam: rising as the waters descend in heaving downpours of majesty and might.